-Every step of every walk has been retraced for this Seventh edition of the best-selling guide to the Picos.
-The maps have been revised where necessary, and free downloadable GPS tracks are now available for all the walks.
+Every step of every walk has been retraced for this seventh edition of the best-selling guide to walking in the Picos de Europa.
+The maps have been revised where necessary, and free downloadable GPS tracks are now available for all the hikes.

-To find out more about the author or to join one of her tours, visit her website: www.iberianwildlife.com/teresa-farino.htm
+To find out more about the author or to join one of her tours, visit iberianwildlife.com.